CASIA-IVA-Lab/TDKD/README.md

 ```

 ## Train
-1. Train the model using WIDER FACE:
+1. In the code, we integrate the teacher model and the pre-trained model.
+So just run the following command to start distillation:
   ```Shell
   CUDA_VISIBLE_DEVICES=0 python train.py
   ```